QuMAB: Query-based Multi-Annotator Behavior Modeling with Reliability under Sparse Labels: Supplementary Material

 \subsection{Video-specific Architecture}

 Different from the image input pipeline in the main paper, Figure~\ref{fig:architecture-video} presents the video input pipeline specifically designed for the AMER, etc. video datasets.
-Specifically, given a video input $V \in \mathbb{R}^{T \times H \times W \times 3}$, a frozen pre-trained image encoder \cite{EVA-CLIP} first extracts frame features, which are then further compressed by the image Q-Former using a specific number of compression queries, typically 32, to alleviate subsequent computational costs \cite{BLIP2}.
+Specifically, given a video input $V \in \mathbb{R}^{T \times H \times W \times 3}$, a frozen pre-trained image encoder \cite{EVA-CLIP} first extracts frame features, which are then further compressed by the image Q-Former~\cite{BLIP2} using a specific number of compression queries, typically 32, to alleviate subsequent computational costs \cite{BLIP2}.
 The frame position embedding is then added and input to the video Q-Former.
-Subsequently, we define the unique tendency for annotator $A_k$ ($k = 1, \dots, n$) through each learnable query in a Q-Former, then all annotator-specific queries in cross-attention simultaneously interact with input features to capture their diverse tendencies and obtain annotator-specific feature.
+Subsequently, we assign a learnable query token in a Q-Former for modeling each annotator $A_k$ ($k = 1, \dots, n$), then all annotator-specific queries in cross-attention simultaneously interact with input features to capture their diverse tendencies and obtain the annotator-specific feature.
 Finally, the specific annotator features are mapped through a fully connected layer to an appropriate feature dimension and then connected to each annotator’s corresponding classifier to output classification results.

-For visualization, the focus points to video input are based on all frames of the video.
-Different annotators’ varying levels of focus on different frames indicate their tendency differences: \emph{annotator 1} shows more focus on the final frames, while \emph{annotator n} focuses more on the middle frames.
-This dataset is video emotion classification.
+For qualitative understanding, the focus regions of the video input are based on all frames.
+Different annotators’ varying levels of focus on different frames indicate their behavior pattern differences: \emph{annotator 1} shows more focus on the final frames, while \emph{annotator n} focuses more on the middle frames.
+This dataset is for video emotion classification.
 Analyzing the annotation and visualization results, we see that annotators labeled emotions ``anger'' and ``worried''.
 The differences in the frame segments they focused on might partially contribute to the variations in their judgments.